 The Scottish Episcopal Church has distanced itself from church leaders who have threatened legal action if the Scottish Government does not reverse its decision to close places of worship during the current phase of the Covid pandemic.

-Face coverings mandated for places of worship
+Face coverings mandatory for places of worship

 The Scottish Episcopal Church reports: The First Minister announced in her daily briefing at lunchtime today that, as from tomorrow, 8 August 2020, the wearing of face coverings is to become mandatory in places of worship.
 This will obviously affect any church services taking place this weekend and until further notice.
 Since the announcement at…